medialab/xan/docs/cmd/cat.md

     -p, --pad                   When concatenating columns, this flag will cause all records to appear.
 It will pad each row if other CSV data isn't long enough.
-    --input <input>             When concatenating rows, path to a CSV file containing a column of paths to other CSV files to concatenate.
+    --input <input>             When concatenating rows, indicate path to a CSV file (or stdin as '-') containing paths to other CSV files to concatenate.
+                                The paths must be in a column named as indicated by the <column> argument.
     -I, --input-dir <dir>       When concatenating rows, root directory to resolve relative paths contained in the -i/--input file column.
     -S, --source-column <name>  Name of a column to prepend in the output of "cat rows"